IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Notice that the service expects four parameters, `latitude` and `longitude` coordinates along with the `API credentials` (the ones you noted down before).
 Passing in `API credentials` as parameters means you don't have to embed them within the code and can change them dynamically at runtime.

-Let’s test the action again:
+Let's test the action again:

 <pre>
 $ wsk action invoke forecast_from_latlong -p lat "51.50" -p lng "-0.12" -p username <username> -p password <password> -b -r